 - Now locate the Memory Limit option and set it to 512.

-3- Disabling the WP-CRON on the Applications
+3. Disabling the WP-CRON in the applications

-Yet another way to resolve the Error 503 Backend Fetch Failed is by disabling the WP-CRON on all the applications.
+Yet another way to resolve the Error 503 Backend Fetch Failed is by disabling the WP-CRON in all the applications.
 This process will be helpful in the optimization of the memory consumption of the server.
 This process is pretty simple and here is how to do that;